Azure/azure-powershell/src/RedisCache/RedisCache/help/Reset-AzRedisCache.md

 Accept wildcard characters: False
 ```

-### -Ports
+### -Port
-Specifies the ports of nodes to be rebooted.
+Specifies the Port of nodes to be rebooted.

 ```yaml
 Type: System.Int32[]